Keylem2/media_toolkit/src/README.txt

   • Don't have dist\MediaToolkit open in File Explorer while building.

 STEP 2 - Build the .exe
-  • Open a terminal in this folder (src), or double-click build.bat.
+  • In this folder (src), double-click build.bat or run it from a terminal.
-  • Run:  build.bat
   • Wait until you see "Build complete!" (can take several minutes).
   • Result: app is in  ..\dist\MediaToolkit\  (MediaToolkit.exe + _internal + FFmpeg files).

-STEP 3 - Create the installer (optional)
-  • Install Inno Setup if you haven't: https://jrsoftware.org/isinfo.php
-  • Open  MediaToolkitInstaller.iss  from the project root (one folder up from src).
-  • In Inno Setup: Build → Compile (or press Ctrl+F9).
-  • Installer is created in  Output\MediaToolkit-Setup.exe.
-  • Use that .exe to install on your PC or share with others.

-STEP 4 - Test
+STEP 3 - Test
-  • Run  ..\dist\MediaToolkit\MediaToolkit.exe  to test before making the installer.
+  • Run  ..\dist\MediaToolkit\MediaToolkit.exe  to test the build.
-  • After compiling in Inno, run the new MediaToolkit-Setup.exe and test the installed app.

 ================================================================